simbricks/simbricks/doc/learn/disk-images.rst

       output.<simulator>-<id>/   # per-simulator output directories
       out.json                   # collected output of the whole simulation

-The image cache, when configured, deliberately lives **outside** the working directory: what it holds outlives the run.
+The image cache lives **outside** a run's working directory: what it holds outlives the run.
+By default it sits beside them, as ``.image-cache`` under the work directory base (:ref:`sec-disk-images-caching`).

 After a run completes, the collected simulator output is available as JSON (``output/out.json``).
 When running through the SimBricks Cloud, this output is what the Backend stores and what the CLI